GRAPH ICON

 subBanner1.jpg

-Globex drill core from holes completed between 2008 to 2015 were repatriated by Maple Gold and observed to exhibit multiple sulfide horizons, with variable amounts of associated iron carbonate and quartz, mainly within a strongly deformed sedimentary and pyroclastic package.
-Similar alteration and mineralization were also noted within weakly deformed subvolcanic mafic intrusives.
+Globex’s drill core from this period, which was later repatriated by Maple Gold, revealed multiple sulfide horizons, with variable iron carbonate and quartz mineralization, primarily within a strongly deformed sedimentary and pyroclastic package.
+Similar alteration and mineralization were observed within weakly deformed subvolcanic mafic intrusives.
+This historical data laid the groundwork for Maple Gold’s ongoing exploration efforts.

 90557 maple.4